Ahsan725/Blog-Dot-Dev/README.md

 Start the development server:

+    ``bash
     npm run dev

-Usage
+## Usage
 Access the application by navigating to http://localhost:3000 in your web browser.

-## Usage
 Sign up for a new account or log in using your Google account.
 Create, edit, and delete blog posts.
 Explore the protected routes for authenticated users.